jkennel/earthtide/README.md

 Predict
 =======

 The following code computes the synthetic gravity, LOD tide, and pole tide and returns a `data.frame` of results.
+To see the list of possible arguments and methods of the Earthtide class use `?Earthtide`.

 ``` r
 library(earthtide)